Amanda-Ruzza/music-local-pdf-chat/README.md

 ## Features

 * A Langchain `callback` function that calculates 'OpenAi' token usage and prints it to a logger file
+* A 'script execution time' functionality printed to a logger file for future Cloud Development considerations
 * A secure API/TOKEN keys connection hidden in the `.env` file
 * A capability to answer questions based on documents that are already vectorized and stored in the database - no need to reupload the same PDFs
 * A 'Clear Chat History' button